Rizq0/be-nc-news/README.md

 This project is an API build for the purpose of being a back end service for the accessing of application data programmatically, which will allow information to be provided to the front end architecture.

+Skills used while completing this project have been listed as the bottom on this README.

 ## Hosted Version

 [Hosted Link (Click Me)](https://joe-b-nc-news.onrender.com)